ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 The `range` function is useful when you need to generate a sequence of numbers and you need to access the numbers multiple times or perform operations on them.
 However, it can be inefficient when generating large sequences of numbers, as it creates a new list object in memory to hold the numbers.

-The `xrange` function generates a sequence of numbers in a similar way to range, but it returns a `generator` object rather than a `list`.
+The `xrange` function generates a sequence of numbers in a similar way to `range`, but it returns a `generator` object rather than a `list`.
 A generator is an object that produces a sequence of values one at a time, rather than generating the entire sequence at once.
 This means that `xrange` is more memory-efficient than range when generating large sequences of numbers.

 For example: